AprilSylph/Vision/README.md

-# Vision
 A modern Tumblr theme designed to be familiar.

-## Features
+# Features

-- Single column of posts
-- Left-hand sidebar for blog info
+- Dashboard-like posts to make you feel right at home
-- Obeys all global appearance options
+- Synchronises with your global appearance settings
-- Looks great on both desktop and mobile
-- Modern reblog layout and post buttons
+- Responsive layout makes the best use of any screen size
 - Chronological post notes

+# Usage

+Most of _Vision_ is configured via your blog's "Appearance options", which also synchronise across the dashboard and mobile apps.
+If you're not interested in any extra bells or whistles, the process of setting up this theme ends at the "Install" button.

-## Usage
+## Theme options

-**Group blog control**

-For group blogs, if the blog has "Show author portraits" enabled in its blog settings (not configurable from the Edit Theme page), _Vision_ will display posts as belonging to the individual group members.
-Otherwise, the group blog's name is shown on posts.

-**Theme options: Background Image**

-Replaces the generated page background colour with an image of your choice.

-**Theme options: Posts palette**

-Selects which colour scheme to use for posts.

-**Theme options: Show post authors**
+**Background Image**: Use any backdrop you like for your blog.

+**Posts palette**: Themed, Light, or Dark; whichever fits best.

-Toggle showing post author usernames on posts.
-Does not affect reblog attribution.
+**Show post authors**: Show post author usernames on posts.

-**Theme options: Show group members**

-Toggle listing a sideblog's members in the secondary sidebar.

-**Theme options: Show Twitter username**
+**Show group members**: List a sideblog's member(s) automatically.

-Toggle listing a link to your Twitter profile in the secondary sidebar.
+**Show Twitter username**: Link to your Twitter profile easily.

-**Theme options: Show RSS link**

-Toggle listing a link to your blog's RSS feed in the secondary sidebar.

-**Theme options: Widget Code**
+**Show RSS link**: Encourage your readers to subscribe via RSS.

-Inserts any HTML you like into the bottom of the main sidebar.
+**Widget Code**: Insert any HTML you like below your blog card.

-**Theme options: Disqus Shortname**

-Your [disqus.com](https://disqus.com/) shortname to enable comments on posts.

-**Advanced: Use default mobile theme**
+**Disqus Shortname**: Enable [Disqus](https://disqus.com/) comments on posts with no hassle.

+## Advanced options

-Disable this option to show _Vision_ to visitors on mobile devices.
+**Use default mobile theme**: Disable this option to show _Vision_ to visitors on mobile devices.

+## Blog Settings

+**Show author portraits**: Enable to credit posts to individual group members, rather than the blog itself.

-## Credit
+# Credit

-- Numerous design aspects taken from [the Tumblr dashboard](https://www.tumblr.com/dashboard)
+- Most design aspects inspired directly by [the Tumblr dashboard](https://www.tumblr.com/dashboard)
-- Name inspiration from [Tumblr Official](https://www.tumblr.com/theme/37310)'s previous name, "Optica"
+- Name inspiration taken from [Tumblr Official](https://www.tumblr.com/theme/37310)'s previous name, "Optica"